 There are those who are not aware of your brand, and those who are familiar but not interested yet.
 Similarly, some may be ready to purchase while others may be on the fence, researching and comparing your product to competitors.

-So when deciding topics, you need to categorize them by the stage at which they will make the most sense.
+So when deciding on topics as part of your website content planning, you need to categorize them by the stage at which they will make the most sense.
 And make sure that you have enough topics for each of these purposes.

-The content you create on these topics will focus only on helping your target audience in a genuine way, not to sell anything.
+The content you create on these topics will focus only on helping your target audience in a genuine way, not on selling anything.
 For example, if you are a plumber, you could create a video on common fixes to try when water is leaking from a tap.

-In this way, keyword research will help you identify entry points for new readers who had no prior knowledge of your business.
+In this way, conducting keyword research for your website content strategy will help you identify entry points for new readers who had no prior knowledge of your business.

 These topics will be such that there will be opportunities to mention your product or service within the content.
 Let’s take a look at the image I showed you above once again: